-Use the headphone with an impedance of more than 8Ω .
-(32 Ω is recommended).
+Use the headphone with an impedance of 8Ω or more.
+(32 $\!\Omega$ is recommended).

 Connecting a Microphone

 You can input sound using an external microphone connected to the microphone jack.
 Use an electret condenser microphone with an impedance of $2.2k\Omega$ and an allowable voltage of 2V.